amitkml/Transformer-DeepLearning/Class-5-Coding-Drilldown/readme.md

 ## Stage-2

 ### Target
-- Have Model Training and Test Accuracy between 96 and 98%
+- Have Model Training and Test Accuracy to 99%
 - Reduce number of model parameter to 9-10K

 ### Results